dybran/Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/orchestrating-containers-across-multiple-virtual-servers-with-k8s.md.md

 For each of the nodes running the kubelet component, it is very important that the client certificate configured for that node is used to generate the kubeconfig.
 This is because each certificate has the node’s DNS name or IP Address configured at the time the certificate was generated.
 It will also ensure that the appropriate authorization is applied to that node through the Node Authorizer

-Below command must be run in the directory where all the certificates were generated.
+Run the code below in the directory where all the certificates were generated.

 ```
 for i in 0 1 2; do